-Your invitation to Mr. Callaghan is "to discuss the different aspects of the Northern Ireland situation and other matters of mutual interest".
+Northern Ireland Meeting in Copenhagen with British Prime Minister, Mr. Callaghan Taoiseach, Your invitation to Mr. Callaghan is "to discuss the different aspects of the Northern Ireland situation and other matters of mutual interest".
 Doubtless some of the meeting will be concerned with the issues you discussed when you last met Mr. Callaghan, in September, 1977, in London.
-These were -

-- (1) pay and incomes policies; - (2) the site for the JET project; - (3) attitudes to trade unions; - (4) creeping integration of Northern Ireland with United Kingdom; - (5) the need for an initiative in Northern Ireland, so as to preserve politics, as distinct from violence; - (6) the "negative guarantee" and the necessity for a recognition, in British policy, of the legitimate aspiration of the majority of the Irish people for unity; - (7) economic co-operation as between North and South; - (8) the position of the British Government, in relation to its parliamentary majority and Unionist etc support; - (9) the necessity for consultation as between Southern interests and Unionist representatives.
+These were -(1) pay and incomes policies; (2) the site for the JET project; attitudes to trade unions; (3) (4) creeping integration of Northern Ireland with United Ki ngdom; the need for an initiative in Northern Ireland, so as to preserve politics, as distinct from violence; (6) the "negative guarantee" and the necessity for a recognition, in British policy, of the legitimate aspiration of the majority of the Irish people for unity; (7) economic co-operation as between North and South; (8) the position of the British Government, in relation to its parliamentary majority and Unionist etc support; (9) the necessity for consultation as between Southern interests and Unionist representatives.
 Other issues were discussed, in considerable detail at the plenary session of the meeting, which followed the tete-a-tete.
 The items likely to arise at the forthcoming meeting in Copenhagen are documented in the Foreign Affairs brief.
-Issues to which you may wish to pay particular attention are - be concerned with political, economic and security issues;
+Issues to which you may wish to pay particular attention are the content of the meeting with Mr. Callaghan, which will (1)

+be concerned with political, economic and security issues;